progit/progit/de/06-git-tools/01-chapter6.markdown

 <!--With these basic commands, you can use the interactive add mode to deal with your staging area a little more easily.-->

-Mit diesen grundlegenden Befehlen kannst Du den interaktiven add Modus nutzen um dir den Umgang mit Deiner Staging area etwas zu erleichtern.
+Mit diesen grundlegenden Befehlen kannst Du den interaktiven add Modus nutzen um Dir den Umgang mit Deiner Staging area etwas zu erleichtern.

 <!--### Staging Patches ###-->
 ### Patches stagen ###